 Safe Disposal of Unneeded Medications

 Is a plethora of pills cluttering your medicine cabinet?
 Unneeded or expired medications can accumulate and create a hazard for children and a temptation for teens.
 But don’t flush them away; even the most sophisticated wastewater treatment plant can’t remove pharmaceuticals.
-Instead, take them to Family Drug in Napa, Vasconi's Pharmacy in St. Helena, or the Household Hazardous Waste Collection Facility.
+Instead, take them to the Yountville Sheriff Station, St. Helena Police Station, Vasconi's Pharmacy in St. Helena, Calistoga Police Station, or the Household Hazardous Waste Collection Facility.
 You’ll protect your family and water quality!

 No controlled substances are accepted at the Household Hazardous Waste Collection Facility.